Meet our Team

 Lisa has volunteered with TGI since 2006, preparing and analyzing the organization's monthly financials, and she stepped in to work full time in 2015.
 She brings more than 25 years of accounting experience and has worked with a variety of businesses during her career, from small start-ups to multi-million-dollar construction companies.
 Lisa is very grateful to be a small part of helping work toward the organization's vision of ending homelessness.

-Program Director - South Placer
+Program Director - Permanent Supporting Housing

 Program Director - Mid Placer